 - Average monthly net salary 3,186 EUR

-Read more about the cost of living in Germany vs The US in this article.
+Read more about the cost of living in Germany vs US in this article.

 International expat life

-Germany is an international country, especially cities like Berlin, Munich, and Frankfurt have a large number of expats.
-For example, even relatively small (700,000 people) german town Düsseldorf has 8,400 Japanese inhabitants.
+Germany is an international country, especially major cities like Berlin, Munich, and Frankfurt have a large number of expats.
+For example, even the relatively small Düsseldorf (700,000 people) has 8,400 Japanese inhabitants.

 Germany has 12 million foreign residents, which is about 12% of the total population.

-It’s also good place for English-speaking IT professionals, engineers, researchers, university professors, and high-level executives.
-At many other positions, expats will need some knowledge of German to be able to work in Germany.
+It’s also a good place for English-speaking IT professionals, engineers, researchers, university professors, and high-level executives.
+In many other positions, expats will need some knowledge of German to be able to work in Germany.

-Companies like L’Oreal, Henkel, BMW, Trivago create a great international atmosphere, and it’s without mentioning Berlin, Munchen, and Hamburg.
+Companies like L’Oreal, Henkel, BMW, and Samsung create a great international atmosphere, and it’s without mentioning Berlin, Munchen, and Hamburg.

-But don’t forget it’s a German-speaking country, amount of expats is significantly lower than in the USA.
+But don’t forget it’s a German-speaking country; so the amount of expats is significantly lower than in the US.

-The unfair advantage of moving as a foreigner to the USA is you don’t need to learn another language as in the case of Germany!
+The unfair advantage of moving as a foreigner to the US is you don’t need to learn another language as in the case of Germany!

 The US is a popular expat destination and one of the most multi-cultural countries globally, with large Mexican, Spanish, Italian, African American, Puerto Rican, Indian and Chinese communities.

-New York and Wall Street are the most famous financial districts in the world, and many expats are based here when working in the finance sector.
+New York and Wall Street are the most famous financial districts in the world.
+Many expats working in the finance sector are based there.

-The biggest prospects for expats in the USA exist in high technology or niche markets.
-The US Department of Labor has forecast a requirement for 900,000 engineers in biomedical, software, and life sciences.
+The biggest prospects for foreign workers in the US exist in technology or niche markets.
+The US Department of Labor has forecast a lack of 900,000 engineers in biomedical, software, and life sciences.

 Despite the great opportunities, American immigration law makes it difficult for foreigners to come for work.
-Receiving the Green card has become more complicated with the years.
+Receiving a Green card has become more complicated over the years.
 Germany is more open and easier for immigrants and expats.

 Standard of living

 Both countries have a high standard of living.
-However, Germany has less poverty, social disbalance, and tensions, or refugees than the USA.
+However, Germany has less poverty, social disbalance, tensions, or refugees than the US.

-Overall, Germany has a high living standard: a clean environment, very low crime rates, lots of leisure-time and cultural attractions, well-developed infrastructure, good transportation.
+Overall, Germany has a high living standard: a clean environment, very low crime rates, lots of leisure-time and cultural attractions, well-developed infrastructure, and excellent transportation.

 Most people are very satisfied with life in Germany, they have many rights, freedom, and their voices are taken seriously by the government.
 To be exact, 93% of the German population is satisfied with their current life, while this number is just around 80% in the US.

-The ratio of prices and earnings is well matched, you can find ways to save but also to spend a lot.
-Frankfurt has the 9th highest wages in the world and the relatively low cost of living, thus people there can afford more.
+The ratio of prices and earnings is well matched; you can find ways to save but also to spend a lot.
+Frankfurt has the 9th highest wages globally and a relatively low cost of living; thus, people there can afford more.

-The crime rates are extremely low, therefore, Germany is a safer place than the USA.
+The crime rates are extremely low; therefore, Germany is a safer place than the US.

 The standard of living is also high in the USA but it also depends on which aspects are we talking about.
-Health care is expensive and not at the same level as in Germany.
-The USA also has a bigger gap between poor and rich, than Germany.
+Healthcare is expensive and not at the same level as in Germany.
+The US also has a more significant gap between poor and rich, than Germany.

 Another difference in the standard of living is that crime rates are much higher in the US, especially in murdering.

-The problem with the USA that Germany doesn’t have it’s that too many university graduates can’t find a suitable job.
-Many decide to work in different fields after college to earn at least some money.
+The problem with the US that Germany doesn’t have it’s that too many university graduates can’t find a suitable job.
+After college, many decide to work in different fields to earn at least some money.

 Germany is a diverse country with a large variety of different landscapes.
 It stretches from the North and Baltic seas to the Alps in the south, where the border with Austria also lies.

-The landscape is predominantly flat, the climate is moderate with chilly temperatures.
+Forest covers a considerable percentage of Germand land, almost a third.
+The landscape is predominantly flat, and the climate is moderate with chilly temperatures.
 But there are also highlands, rolling hills, lowlands, beautiful lakes, and rivers.
-Forest covers a huge percentage of Germand land, almost a third.

-The USA surely beats Germany at this point.
-The size of the country plays the role here.
-The US is in times bigger than Germany and is located in different climate zones.
+The US surely beats Germany at this point.
+The size of the country plays a role here.
+The US is many times larger than Germany and is located in different climate zones.

-The USA is the world” s third-largest country in size and the third-largest in terms of population.
+The US is the world’s third-largest country in size and the third-largest in terms of population.
 Located in North America, the country is bordered on the west by the Pacific Ocean, and on the east by the Atlantic Ocean.

-The USA has 50 states, almost each of them has something special in its nature and landscape.
+It has 50 states, and almost each of them has something special in its nature and landscape.